 Biography of Cain

-Cain in the Bible is the one who killed his brother Abel out of envy, for murder was the consequence of envy, and he killed him by taking him into the field.
+In the Bible, Cain killed his brother Abel out of envy, for murder was the consequence of jealousy, and he killed him by taking him into the field.
 But what did he say to God, who sees everything in secret?
 Where is Abel, your brother?
 He who knows everything asked him, not after things unseen, but to bring the murderer to repentance.
 Thank you so much for your time.